Putin expands fast-track Russian citizenship to all Ukraine

 Associated Press

-KHARKIV, Ukraine (AP) — As Russian missiles struck a key Ukrainian city, Russian President Vladimir Putin signed a decree Monday expanding a fast-track procedure of obtaining Russian citizenship available to all Ukrainians, yet another effort to expand Moscow’s influence in war-torn Ukraine.
+KHARKIV, Ukraine (AP) — As Russian missiles struck a key Ukrainian city, Russian President Vladimir Putin expanded a fast-track procedure for obtaining Russian citizenship to all Ukrainians on Monday, another effort to strengthen Moscow’s influence over war-torn Ukraine.

-Ukrainian officials haven’t yet reacted to Putin’s announcement.
-The decree Monday also applies for any stateless residents currently in Ukraine.
+Ukrainian officials haven’t yet reacted to Putin’s announcement that he had signed a passport decree, which also applies for any stateless residents currently in Ukraine.

-In late May, three months after Russia invaded Ukraine, the fast-track procedure was also offered to residents of the Zaporizhzhia and Kherson regions and a month ago, the first Russian passports were reportedly handed out there.
+In late May, three months after Russia invaded Ukraine, the fast-track procedure was also offered to residents of the Zaporizhzhia and Kherson regions.

+The Russian passport move appears to be part of Putin’s political influence strategy, which has also involved introduction of the Russian ruble in occupied territory in Ukraine and could eventually result in the annexation of more Ukrainian territory into the Russian Federation.
+Russia already annexed Ukraine’s Crimean Peninsula on the Black Sea in 2014.

-The passport announcement came as Russian shelling of Ukraine’s second-largest city killed at least six people on Monday and injured 31 others, prosecutors and local officials said.
-Hours earlier, Russian troops launched three missile strikes on Kharkiv, which one official described as “absolute terrorism.”
+The passport announcement came hours after Russian shelling of Ukraine’s second-largest city on Monday killed at least six people and injured 31, prosecutors and local officials said.
+Russian troops launched three missile strikes on Kharkiv, Ukraine’s second-largest city, in an attack one official described as “absolute terrorism.”

-Russia’s Defense Ministry said the attacks struck at the points of deployment of the “nationalist battalions.”
-Kharkiv regional Gov. Oleh Syniehubov said on Telegram that the shelling came from multiple rocket launchers, and those hospitalized for injuries in the attacks included children aged 4 and 16.
+Russia’s Defense Ministry said the attacks struck at the points of deployment for Ukraine’s “nationalist battalions.”
+Kharkiv regional Gov. Oleh Syniehubov said on Telegram that the shelling came from multiple rocket launchers, and those wounded and hospitalized included children aged 4 and 16.

-Earlier, he said one of the missiles the Russian forces launched on Kharkiv overnight destroyed a school, another hit a residential building, while the third landed near warehouse facilities.
+Earlier, he said one missile destroyed a school, another hit a residential building, while the third landed near warehouse facilities.

-Kharkiv resident Alexander Peresolin said the attacks came without warning, causing him to lose consciousness.
+Kharkiv resident Alexander Peresolin said the attacks came without warning, with a blast so fierce he lost consciousness.
+Neighbors carried him to the basement, where he regained consciousness.

 “I was sitting and talking to my wife,” he said.
 “I didn’t understand what happened.”

-Peresolin said neighbors carried him to the basement, where he later regained consciousness.

-The strikes came just two days after a Russian rocket attack struck apartment buildings in eastern Ukraine, killing at least 30 people in the town of Chasiv Yar.
-A total of nine people have been rescued from the rubble but more are still believed trapped, emergency officials said.
+The strikes came two days after a Russian rocket attack struck apartment buildings in eastern Ukraine.
+The death toll in that attack on the town of Chasiv Yar rose to 30 on Monday.
+Nine people have been rescued from the rubble but more are still believed trapped, emergency officials said.

-The attack late Saturday destroyed three buildings in a residential quarter used mostly by people who work in nearby factories.
-Russian Defense Ministry insisted on Monday that the target “in the area of” Chasiv Yar was a Ukrainian territorial defense brigade, and that “more than 300 nationalists” were killed.
+The attack late Saturday destroyed three buildings in a residential quarter used mostly by people who work in factories.
+Russia’s Defense Ministry insisted Monday that the Chasiv Yar target “was a Ukrainian territorial defense brigade, and that “more than 300 nationalists” were killed.
+The town is also the hometown of Ukraine’s president.

-Russian attacks have also continued in eastern Ukraine, with Luhansk regional Gov. Serhiy Haidai saying on Monday that the shelling hit settlements on the border with the Donetsk region.
-Russian forces carried out five missile strikes and four rounds of shelling in the area, he said.
+Russian attacks continued in eastern Ukraine, with Luhansk regional Gov. Serhiy Haidai saying Monday that Russian forces carried out five missile strikes and four rounds of shelling, hitting settlements on the border with the Donetsk region.

 Jovana Gec in Belgrade, Serbia, contributed to this report.